BogdanovTimm/NotesOblivion/💻 IT/MinIO/MinIO Theory.md

 You can use any S3-compatible SDK to upload objects to a MinIO deployment.
 Each SDK performs the equivalent of a PUT operation which transmits the object to MinIO for storage.

 MinIO also implements support for multipart uploads (https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html), where clients can split an object into multiple parts for better throughput and reliability of transmission.
 MinIO reassembles these parts until it has a completed object, then stores that object at the specified path.

+It seems that there is no Data-HDD-Disks and Parity-HDD-Disks.
+Each HDD-Disk contains both Data-Shards and Parity-Shards parts of the objects.